Places to Gather

 built in the Township of Lake View as Fisher's Gardens

-1887 Sanborn Map from Historic Map Works
+1887 Sanborn Map Insurance Map

 The Press Announcement